Ahm3dGI1/DSA-course-Task-Scheduler/README.md

 ## Features

 ### 1. **Max Heap Implementation**
-- A custom `MaxHeap` class is built from scratch.
+- A custom `MaxHeap` class is built from scratch using Python lists and Heap algorithms.
 - Maintains the highest-priority task at the root.
 - Supports insertion (`heappush`) and removal (`heappop`) while ensuring the heap property.